vivsoftorg/enbuild/docs/content/docs/how-to-guides/2_configuringEnbuild.md

 ### GITHUB

+By default , github is not enabled, so first you need to enable github, by clicking in it (only if you are planning to use Github as your VCS), and then set the following settings

 - ***Github Account*** -- The Github account where the deployment repositories will be created.
 - ***Github Token*** -- The Token to be used to create deployment repositories
 - ***Github Host*** -- The Github Host URL (e.g. https://github.com/)